 Insulin therapy is essential for the management of type 1 diabetes.
 It is also increasingly being used in those with type 2 diabetes to achieve optimal glycaemic control.
-It is estimated that around 50% of people with type 2 diabetes will require insulin within 10 years of diagnosis and this increases with duration of diabetes [6].
-Insulin may also be required for women with gestational diabetes mellitus (GDM) who are unable to maintain blood glucose levels in the recommended range for pregnancy with dietary modification and exercise alone [7].
-According to the National Diabetes Services Scheme (NDSS), in January 2017 almost 391,500 Australians with diabetes were registered as requiring insulin [8], representing 32% of all people registered with diabetes.
-Of these, 31% were identified as having type 1, 66% as having type 2 and 3% as having GDM.
-The number of people with diabetes using CSII was recorded as being 20,265.
-Another 25,659 individuals were registered as using non-insulin injectable medications.
+It is estimated that around 50% of people with type 2 diabetes will require insulin within 10 years of diagnosis and this increases with duration of diabetes.
+Insulin is also required for women with gestational diabetes mellitus (GDM) who are unable to maintain blood glucose levels in the recommended range for pregnancy with dietary modification and exercise alone.7 According to the National Diabetes Services Scheme (NDSS), in June 2015 almost 372 000 Australians with diabetes were registered as requiring insulin.8 Of these registrants, 32% were identified as having type 1, 64% as having type 2 and 3% as having GDM.
+Another almost 20 000 individuals were registered as using non-insulin injectable medications, an increase of 30% from 2013-14 to 2014-15.

-Proper IT by individuals using injectable diabetes medicines is essential to reduce absorption variability, optimise the drug effect and in turn achieve target glycaemic goals [2].
-Health care professionals, and particularly diabetes educators, play a crucial role in the education of individuals with diabetes regarding correct IT [2].
+Proper injection technique (IT) by individuals using injectable diabetes medicines is essential to reduce absorption variability, optimise the drug effect and in turn achieve target glycaemic goals.2 Health care professionals, and particularly diabetes educators, play a crucial role in the education of individuals with diabetes regarding correct IT.2